Determining Your Instagram Ad Cost Per Click & Is It Worth It?

-- Instagram Images — Choose square, landscape or vertical to best display your product or service and stand out.
+- Instagram Images — Choose a square, landscape, or vertical to best display your product or service and stand out.
 If you have a single image that says it all, this can be very effective.

-- Instagram videos — Choose square, landscape or vertical to show what you do in the best light.
+- Instagram videos — Choose a square, landscape, or vertical to show what you do in the best light.

 - Instagram stories — Stories have a lot of features that make your ad more interactive.
 Ad gifs.
 Mark it up.
 Direct viewers to swipe and click to view more and continue the “story”.